Bluedot-Innovation/PointSDK-SampleApp-Android/README.md

 Download the Android SDK zip file, either when prompted or from Downloads area of your account dashboard.
 After unzipping the bluedot-point-sdk-release.jar into the PointApp/app/libs/ folder, you will be able to sync / build the project.

-More development documentation is available at http://www.bluedotinnovation.com/devresources/pages/
+More developer documentation is available at http://docs.bluedotinnovation.com/